ayesha-m96/DSATermProject2025/README.md

 - States with higher levels of reported excessive drinking tend to experience a greater proportion of alcohol-involved fatal crashes.
 - The trendline's slope and clustering of points along the upward direction suggest a relatively strong relationship.

-Lets also test these observations through hypothesis testing.
+Let's also test these observations through hypothesis testing.

-## Hypothesis Test: Alcohol Consumption Behaviors vs. Alcohol-Related Fatalities (2022)
+## Hypothesis Test: Alcohol Consumption Behaviours vs. Alcohol-Related Fatalities (2022)

 **Hypothesis:**